Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 Features of sisense.

-1.Native Data Connectors: Using an ecosystem of native data connections and ETL partners, native data connectors combine data into a single, searchable database.
+1. Native Data Connectors: Using an ecosystem of native data connections and ETL partners, native data connectors combine data into a single, searchable database.

-2.Cloud Data Pipelines: Control the timing and frequency of data refreshes as well as the appearance of the information flow using cloud data pipelines.
-A versatile, low-maintenance solution can let you get visibility and control over data pipelines.
+2. Cloud Data Pipelines: Cloud data pipelines allow you to control the timing and frequency of data refreshes and the appearance of the information flow.
+This versatile, low-maintenance solution can give you visibility and control over data pipelines.

-3.Data Discovery: Directly access CSVs and data sets that analysts have carefully selected, and work with these insights using a drag-and-drop interface that doesn’t require SQL proficiency.
+3. Data Discovery: Directly access CSVs and data sets that analysts have carefully selected, and work with these insights using a drag-and-drop interface that doesn’t require SQL proficiency.

-4.Git Integration: Give developers total control over their analytics environment with Git integration, comprehensive version control, release management workflows, and file-level access to any user-generated material, such as reports.
+4. Git Integration: Give developers total control over their analytics environment with Git integration, comprehensive version control, release management workflows, and file-level access to any user-generated material, such as reports.
 Through Git, you may create, edit, sync, and delete all settings.

-5.Model-as-You-Go: Create unique, on-the-fly data models to perform ad hoc analysis to quickly and easily answer important issues.
+5. Model-as-You-Go: Create unique, on-the-fly data models to perform ad hoc analysis to quickly and easily answer important issues.

-6.Visualization of data: Including scatter plots, bar charts, bubble charts, bullet charts, funnel charts, waterfall charts, control charts, Gantt charts, radial bar charts, and more, create and share sophisticated data visualizations that are extremely configurable.
+6. Visualization of data: Including scatter plots, bar charts, bubble charts, bullet charts, funnel charts, waterfall charts, control charts, Gantt charts, radial bar charts, and more, create and share sophisticated data visualizations that are extremely configurable.

-7.Database Editor Tools: Using effective SQL writing tools like query revision history, views, filters, autocomplete recommendations, formatting, and more, you can reduce the time it takes to move from query to response.
+7. Database Editor Tools: Using effective SQL writing tools like query revision history, views, filters, autocomplete recommendations, formatting, and more, you can reduce the time it takes to move from query to response.

-8.Master SQL: Try using drag-and-drop fields to query data in the SQL programming language to watch how the results alter.
+8. Master SQL: Try using drag-and-drop fields to query data in the SQL programming language to watch how the results alter.
 Users who don’t know SQL well should be encouraged to learn it.

-9.Code Library: Reduce repetitious data-entering duties and save up time for later report preparation with the help of the code library.
+9. Code Library: Reduce repetitious data-entering duties and save up time for later report preparation with the help of the code library.
 Snippets are a convenient way to save and later retrieve commonly used code.

 10Spaces: Manage data-level rights to the gate and restrict access to critical data and individually tailor dashboards.